Anesthesia

 Use these questions to make the decision based on safety, not marketing.

-Is general anesthesia safe for a hair transplant?
+Do you go under general anesthesia for a hair transplant?